jamulussoftware/jamuluswebsite/wiki/en/en-Compiling.md

 Will build the file and make it available in ./Release/Jamulus.app

-# Windows
+## Windows
+You don't need to compile Jamulus for Windows since we provide official binaries, but if you really want to, follow the instructions below.

-Required software: QT, a compiler like Visual Studio, ASIO development files
+**Required software**: QT, a compiler like Visual Studio, ASIO development files

+- get the Jamulus source code e.g. via git or via zip download from the Jamulus Repo
-- copy [ASIO](https://www.steinberg.net/de/company/developer.html) development files in jamulus/windows directory so that, e.g., the
-  directory jamulus/windows/ASIOSDK2/common exists
+- get and copy the [ASIOSDK](https://www.steinberg.net/de/company/developer.html) development files in jamulus/windows directory so that, e.g., the directory jamulus/windows/ASIOSDK2/common exists
-- open Jamulus.pro in Qt Creator and compile & run
+- open Jamulus.pro in Qt Creator then compile & run

-# General notes
+## General notes

 ### The "headless" build flag